coder/docs/images/writing.md

   [image minimum requirements](https://github.com/coder/enterprise-images/#image-minimums)
   to make sure that your image will work with all of Coder's features.

-- You can build images inside a [CVM](../admin/workspace-management/cvms.md)-enabled Coder workspace with Docker installed (see our
+- You can leverage your Coder deployment and its compute resources to build images inside a [CVM](../admin/workspace-management/cvms.md)-enabled Coder workspace with Docker installed (see our
   [base image](https://github.com/coder/enterprise-images/tree/main/images/base)
   for an example of how you can do this).
+This is a great way to free up your local machine from the compute-heavy image building process.

 - If you're using CVM-only features during an image's build time (e.g., you're [pre-loading images](https://github.com/nestybox/sysbox/blob/master/docs/quickstart/images.md#building-a-system-container-that-includes-inner-container-images--v012-)